Plan Your Visit

 We invite you to explore the house and grounds at Thomas Jefferson’s retreat.
 Each year, visitors come to Poplar Forest to see the newest discoveries and latest restored features… as well as to sense Jefferson’s presence in the house and feel an emotional connection to the man, his ideas, his boundless energy, and his ingenuity.

-Thomas Jefferson's Poplar Forest is open daily March 15 through December 30 from 10 a.m. to 4 p.m.
-Closed Easter, Thanksgiving Day, Christmas Eve and Christmas Day.
+Thomas Jefferson's Poplar Forest is open daily March 15 through December 30 (closed on Easter, Thanksgiving Day, Christmas Eve and Christmas Day) from 10:00 a.m. to 5:00 p.m., with the last tour leaving at 4:05 p.m.

 Handicapped access, via a lift, is now available to the upper level of the house.
 The lift must be operated by a Poplar Forest staff member.
 Please inquire at the Museum Shop if you need assistance.